AkshathRaghav/cubot.io/README.md

 4. toString() improved to make it much easier to understand the cube-state ( check out the new output in Documentation ) - 2.6.2021
 5. Cube constructor updated ( Enter cube faces randomly now ) - 3.6.2021
 6. toString() bug fixed, pll() bug fixed- 11.6.2021
+7. 2x2 files added, 3x3 files made sep - 14.6.2021
+8. Merged src added, use single Cubot for both Cubes - 15.6.2021

 <hr>

 # Installation

-1. Download the Cubot.jar (v1.0) file above ( v2.0 coming at the end of the month )
+1. Download the Cubot.jar (v1.0) file above ( <-- Old version. v2.0 coming at the end of the month )
 2. Go to your project on Intellij or Eclipse
 3. Click on Files on the top left corner, and then click on Project Structure
 <br>